 Two of those tools touch the core part of a developer’s workflow: writing code.

 - Formatters automatically format code according to predefined rules and indentation defaults (popular example: gofmt for Go).

-Solhint is a fantastic community linter for the Solidity programming language, which is similar to an automatic code reviewer who flags up security errors and instills best practices during the smart contract audits process.
+Solhint is a fantastic community linter for the Solidity programming language, which is similar to an automatic code reviewer who flags up security errors and instills best practices during the smart contract auditing process.

 Solhint is a library and a command-line tool for static analysis of the Solidity code.
 Unlike its alternatives that mostly focus on checking if the Solidity code complies with the best coding practices, this linter allows for detecting syntax-related security vulnerabilities, supports a wide range of rules, as well as enables to the addition of new ones if necessary.

 Solhint uses an antlr4-based implementation of the Solidity parser, enabling efficient parsing and validation performance.
 In comparison to other linting solutions, you can achieve a 2x?4x performance boost while linting the source code.